Trainraider/VA_OPT_polyfill/README.md

 - **Boost Software License 1.0** — Cloak.h-derived utility macros

-As most compilers don't require the pure C99 implementation, you may remove all Apache code from this header and therefore remove all attribution requirements from any compiled binary made using this header library.
+As most compilers don't require the pure C99 implementation, you may remove all Apache code from this header and therefore remove the attribution requirements from any compiled binary which stem from the use of this library.

 See the [LICENSES](LICENSES/) directory for full license texts.